-The 7 product dimensions (by Ellen Gottesdiener) help to think to discover options of product and to create pieces of values.
+The 7 product dimensions (by Ellen Gottesdiener) help to think to discover product options and create pieces of value.Continue reading →

 Lean UX = applying Lean and Lean Startup principles to User eXperience.